CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 {{<tab "NetQ UI" >}}

-To view these distributions, open the medium Network Services|All OSPF Sessions card.
+To view these distributions, open the medium Network Services/All OSPF Sessions card.
 In this example, there are nine nodes running the service with a total of 40 sessions.
 This has not changed over the past 24 hours.

 {{<figure src="/images/netq/ntwk-svcs-all-ospf-medium-230.png" width="200">}}